 The Verdict: It’s time to buy that pricey engagement ring.
 Or maybe you want to surprise your spouse with a bracelet or necklace on your anniversary.
 Whatever the reason, you need to spend some big bucks on jewelry.
 Is a Kay Jewelers credit card the way to go?
 The answer?
-It all depends on how certain you are that you can pay off your jewelry purchase within 12 months.
+This review of the Kay Jewelers credit card shows that it all depends on how certain you are that you can pay off your jewelry purchase within 12 months.

-How This Card Works: The Kay Jewelers Card can be used at all Kay Jewelers stores and online at Kay.com.
+How This Card Works: The Kay Jewelers Credit Card highlighted in this review can be used at all Kay Jewelers stores and online at Kay.com.
 The card does not come with a rewards program, it’s main benefit being the 12 months of no interest on Kay purchases.

-Fees: The interest rate for this card stand is high, coming in at 24.99 percent in most states.
+Fees: The interest rate for the Kay Jewelers Credit card stand is high, coming in at 24.99 percent in most states.
 That’s a lot of interest, and it can add up to high credit-card debt if you don’t pay your bill in full each month.
 Other fees are standard: Late-payment fees can run up to $35 while the returned-payment fee can hit $30.
 There is no annual fee with this card.

 No interest on Kay Jewelers purchases for 12 months.

 Online bill paying.

 Credit Shout is a community of personal finance experts dedicated to helping you save money and make smart financial decisions.
 Learn how to master your credit card rewards, improve your credit score and start eliminating your debt.